GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 <a name="upper-version-alignment"></a>
 - **Version alignment**: Said of the dependency tree of a Maven module.
-This means that for any dependency of a module in that module's dependency tree, all major Java build systems will select the same version of that dependency.
+This means that for any dependency of a module in that module's dependency tree, all major Java build systems select the same version of that dependency.
   - Major build systems currently include Maven and Gradle.
-  - Direct (first-order) dependencies will trivially comply with this rule in all major build systems, so the real concern is transitive (second-order and higher) dependencies.
+  - Direct (first-order) dependencies comply with this rule in all major build systems, so the real concern is transitive (second-order and higher) dependencies.
-  - To achieve version alignment when multiple versions of a transitive dependency are present, a direct dependency on the transitive dependency needs to be added, in order to support Maven's dependency resolution logic (which selects the version with the fewest hops on the dependency tree).
-  - Linkage compatibility is the desired result from version alignment, but not an inherent characteristic of the definition.
+  - Version alignment does not guarantee linkage compatibility.
   - Sub-type: **Upper version alignment**: Version alignment where the version that is selected is the highest version in the dependency tree.
-    - Using upper version alignment ensures that when packages are upgraded to higher versions which only add functionality and don't make any breaking changes, there will be no new linkage conflicts.
+    - Upper version alignment ensures that when packages are upgraded to higher versions which don't make any breaking changes, there will be no new linkage conflicts.

 #### Conflict relationships

-- A particular conflict cannot be both a linkage conflict and behavior conflict at the same time (they are mutually exclusive).
+- A particular conflict cannot be both a linkage error and behavior conflict.
+  They are mutually exclusive.
-- A combination of jars at runtime can have any number of linkage conflicts and behavior conflicts.
+- A combination of jars at runtime can have any number of linkage errors and behavior conflicts.

 ### States of compatibility